Thibaw Min: Life in exile

 The Government of India initially gave Thibaw an annual allowance varying between 35,000 and 42,000 rupees.
-This was increased in 1906 to 100,000 rupees (c £7000) (Source: Desai ibid p.
-62).
-He was reportedly reclusive and did not leave the property during his time in Ratanagiri, but he sponsored local festivals, particularly during Diwali.
-He died at age 57 on 15 December 1916 and was buried at a small walled plot adjacent to a Christian cemetery, along with one of his consorts, Hteiksu Phaya Galay.
+This was increased in 1906 to 100,000 rupees (c. £7000).
+Thibaw was reported to be reclusive and did not leave the property during his time in Ratanagiri, but he sponsored local festivals, particularly during Diwali.
+He died at age 57 on 15 December 1916 and was buried in a small walled plot adjacent to a Christian cemetery, along with one of his consorts, Hteiksu Phaya Galay.

+Return of royal family to Burma

-The surviving exiled royal family were relocated to Burma in 1919 after the king's death.
-The first born daughter, Myat Phaya Gyi, returned to Ratnagiri despite the royal family's opposition.
-She had a romance with the Indian driver, Gopal Sawant, during exile which had resulted in a daughter, Tutu.
-Gyi and Tutu lived in poverty and survived by making paper flowers to sell on the markets because Sawant took all of her pension from the British government; he did however buy them a house.
-Tutu went on to live in poverty and had 11 children who never knew their past until recent interest in the royal family.
+The surviving exiled royal family was relocated to Burma in 1919, after the king's death.
+In exile, the king's first born daughter, Myat Phaya Gyi, had had a romance with a married Indian gatekeeper, Gopal Sawant, which resulted in a daughter, Tutu.
+Despite the royal family's opposition, the three returned to Ratnagiri and spent the rest of their lives there.
+Gyi and Tutu lived in poverty and survived by making paper flowers to sell on the markets, as Sawant took all of her pension from the British government; he did however buy them a house.
+Tutu also lived her life in poverty and had eleven children who knew little about their royal ancestry until 21st century interest in the royal family.

-The second daughter, Myat Phaya Lat, became the pretender to the throne and married her father's private secretary, Khin Maung Lat, who also was his nephew.
-They did not have any children but Lat adopted her Nepalese maidservant's son.
+The second daughter, Myat Phaya Lat, became the pretender to the throne and married her father's private secretary, Khin Maung Lat, who was also his nephew.
+They did not have any children, but Lat adopted her Nepalese maidservant's son.

 The third daughter, Myat Phaya, went on to marry twice.
-Her first marriage was to a Burmese prince, Hteik Tin Kodawgyi, whom she had a daughter with, Phaya Rita, and after their divorce she got remarried with a Burmese lawyer, Mya U. Phaya Rita married her cousin, Taw Phaya, son of Myat Phaya Galay.
+Her first marriage was to a Burmese prince, Hteik Tin Kodawgyi, with whom she had a daughter, Phaya Rita.
+After a divorce, she married secondly a Burmese lawyer, Mya U. Phaya Rita married her cousin, Taw Phaya, a younger son of Myat Phaya Galay.